autumnmist26017/EOnotificationsytem/README.md

 Executive Order Tracker

 About This App
-The Executive Order Tracker is a Python-based automation tool designed to track, summarize, and manage U.S. Presidential Executive Orders (EOs).
+The Executive Order Tracker is a Python-based automation tool that tracks, summarizes, and manages U.S. Presidential Executive Orders (EOs).
 It leverages web scraping, AI summarization, and database management to keep users informed of new EOs.
 This tool is particularly useful for researchers, analysts, and policy enthusiasts who want to stay updated on executive actions.

 Key Features

 Data Extraction: Scrapes the Federal Register for the latest EOs and their metadata (titles, IDs, links).
 AI Summarization: Uses OpenAI GPT-4 to generate concise summaries of EO texts.
 Database Management: Stores EO data in a PostgreSQL database and identifies newly issued orders.
-Email Notifications: Sends alerts summarizing new EOs, complete with links to their full text.
+Email Notifications: Sends alerts summarizing new EOs with links to their full text.
 Data Visualization Ready: Data is saved in a structured format for easy integration with dashboards or reports.
 How to Run This App Locally
 Prerequisites